Introduction

 Next Steps

 In this section, you’ll confirm that Django is installed correctly and can serve web requests on your Google Cloud C4A VM.
 You’ll create a Django project, run the development server, and access it from your browser.
-This hands-on verification ensures your environment is ready for development and testing.

 Run the following command to create a new Django project named myproject: